← Back

 Crossover

-We are all the product of successful connections — successful in a simple biological sense.
-The local marriageable pool — what population genetics calls the effective population — is determined by the marriage horizon: how far a person could realistically travel to find a partner.
-Before turnpike roads, that horizon was 10–15 miles.
-The pool is a product of three coupled factors: how many settlements fall within that radius, how large they are, and what fraction of their inhabitants are of marriageable age.
+We are all the product of a successful connection — successful in a simple biological sense.
+The pool of possible partners — the breeding population, in the technical register — is determined by the coupling horizon: how far a person could realistically travel to find one.
+Before roads, railways and air travel, that horizon was probably 5–10 miles, with longer journeys rare.
+The pool is a product of three coupled factors: how many settlements fall within that radius, how large they are, and what fraction of their inhabitants will go on to have children.
 Change any one and the ceiling shifts; change the underlying technology of movement and all three shift together.